aaaven/IND211/towards_relationality/deck.md

 note:

-To further develop this model, I chose to work with the Ars Electronica archive — specifically the award-winning interactive art works;  it’s large and very accessible — it captures a significant portion of the history of interactive art, covering a wide variety of high-quality practices; all the works are amazingly archived with fully open accesses.
+To further develop this model, I chose to work with the Ars Electronica archive — specifically the award-winning interactive art works; mainly becasue it’s a large and very accessible — it captures a significant portion or even full version of the history of interactive art, covering a wide variety of high-quality practices; all the works are amazingly archived with fully open accesses.
 And it naturally includes many works where audiences-artwork-audiences interaction happens.

-when I examined these works through the Audience–Artwork–Audience model, clear relational patterns began to emerge.
+When I examined these works through the Audience–Artwork–Audience model, clear relational patterns began to emerge.
 These categories — SMA, RMA, PII, and DII — were not predefined.
 They emerged from observing how artworks structure interpersonal dynamics.
 It helps reveal how different works mediate audience–audience relationships, and it helps refine the overall model.

 ---